All Episodes

 You don't want to get stuck in there.

-Uh Trump put out his list of Supreme Court, potential Supreme Court nominees, 11 names.
+Trump put out his list of Supreme Court potential Supreme Court nominees, 11 names.

-Snerdley, did you did you know uh one of the names on the list, uh what's her name?
+Snirdly, did you know one of the names on the list?

 Gloria Sykes?

-She's the wife of Charlie Sykes, the talkshow host of Milwaukee, who, yeah, who led the conservative talk radio assault on Trump in Wisconsin.
+She's the wife of Charlie Sykes, the talk show host in Milwaukee, who led the conservative talk radio assault on Trump in Wisconsin.

-So Trump has chosen his ex-wife, has put his ex-wife on his list of eleven potential Supreme Court nominees.
+So Trump has chosen his ex-wife, has put his ex-wife on his list of 11 potential Supreme Court nominees.

-But you know that I I've I've read a bunch of different conservative blogs on this.
+But, you know, I've read a bunch of different conservative blogs on this.

-Uh you can find, I think in in some of the conservative think tanks, you find some people upset that he didn't pick from prominent judges and jurists that they would have picked.
+You can find, I think in some of the conservative think tanks, you find some people upset that he didn't pick from prominent judges and jurists that they would have picked.

 From Ivy League schools, yeah.

-But but uh aside from a few people in the think tanks, apparently across the conservative sphere out there, there was universal applause for this list that Trump put together.
+But aside from a few people in the think tanks, apparently across the conservative sphere out there, there was universal applause for this list that Trump put together.

-And it's epitomized here by Dr. Krauthammer last night on special report with Brett Bayer.
+And it's epitomized here by Dr. Krauthammer last night on special report with Brett Baer.

 I think it'll have a dramatic effect in doing that.